 Q. I would like to use a picture or other content from your website in a presentation or other publication, how do I go about it?

 A. All the content on this site is copyrighted.
-You need to obtain permission to use anything found here.
+You need to obtain my permission to use anything found on this site.
 Click here to submit a request.
 Generally, I say yes to most requests.
 However, I am firm in insisting that any content taken from this site must clearly show Spontaneous Materials as the source, no exceptions.